pythtb/pythtb/docs/source/formalism.md

 # Formalism

-The following PDF contains a detailed explanation of the formalism used in the PythTB package:
+The following PDF contains a consise account of the tight-binding formalism underlying the PythTB package.

 [Download .pdf](_static/formalism/pythtb-formalism.pdf)